ThePowerOfSwift/Ultimate-AdBlock/README.md

 By default all filters are enabled.
 If you want to disable a filter (for example the social css elements) you can do so by setting the correct variable in update-filters.swift to false.
 Run the script again to generate fresh filters.

-### Number of filters (as of 6 March 2017)
+### Number of filters (as of 25 April 2017)

 #### Hostnames:
 - yoyo.pgl.org AdServer: 2.413
 - Easylist: 5.093
 - Easylist Privacy: 2.602
-- Custom: 86
+- Custom: 95
 - Whitelist: 5

-Total number of Hostnames: 10.194
+Total number of Hostnames: 10.203

 Duplicate hostnames removed: 977

-Total Unique number of hostnames added to the blocklist: 9.217 / 50.000
+Total Unique number of hostnames added to the blocklist: 9.226 / 50.000

 Size of blockerList.json: 1.9 MB

 #### CSS Elements Hiding & JavaScripts:
 - CSS Elements (Custom) - Anti AdBlock: 6
-- CSS Elements (Custom) - Ads: 68
+- CSS Elements (Custom) - Ads: 67
-- CSS Elements (Custom) - Social: 26
+- CSS Elements (Custom) - Social: 25
 - CSS Elements - Ads EasyList: 16.318
 - CSS Elements - Social Fanboys List: 6.704
 - Javascript files: 34

-Total: 23.156 / 50.000
+Total: 23.154 / 50.000

 Size of blockerList.json: 360 KB